 MiSight lenses are now being launched in the UK and Airedale Opticians is privileged to be one of the pre-launch practices.
 For more information and to book an appointment, contact us today.

-Alternative Myopia Control
+Alternative Myopia Control Solutions

-Myopia Control can also be achieved in spectacles by using bifocal or varifocal lenses for children.
+For children who are too young or do not want to wear contact lenses, myopia control can also be achieved in spectacles by using bifocal or varifocal lenses for children.
 Specially fitted for children’s eyes, these lenses can help alleviate some of the pressure on the eye that may cause the increased short sight.

 Our optometrists and dispensing opticians are specially trained to advise on and fit these lenses.